AZDOPS/AZDOPS/Docs/Help/Connect-ADOPS.md

 ### -Organization

-Name of the Azure DevOps organization.
+Name of the Azure DevOps organization or url of the organization like `https://dev.azure.com/MyOrg/`

 ```yaml
 Type: String